SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 to all sneak checks and a +1D per rank when attacking from behind.

 Skill Bonus (1)
-Skill Bonus represents a natural talent (a character with the Charismatic group might be “friendly and outgoing”), a particular knack (a character with the Ranged Combat group has a “keen eye”), years of devotion to a profession prior to beginning adventure, or the result of an extended life.
+Skill Bonus represents a natural talent (a character with the Charismatic group might be "friendly and outgoing"), a particular knack (a character with the Ranged Combat group has a "keen eye"), years of devotion to a profession prior to beginning adventure, or the result of an extended life.
 The character chooses a group of three related skills in which he gains +1 to the skill total of any action performed with those skills (or specializations of that skill).
 The skills need not be under the same attribute.
-The character may or may not actually have adds in those skills, and the gamemaster must approve the fact that they are “related.”
+The character may or may not actually have adds in those skills, and the gamemaster must approve the fact that they are "related."
 Some examples of skill groups include:
 Acting: bargain, con, persuasion
 Acute Balance: acrobatics, climb/jump, sneak